 Conducting research and supporting policies that help AAPIs build collective power by expanding and strengthening the public’s recognition of AAPIs as a growing national force as the margin of victory.

-Working closely with a deep network of partners, our organizing and communications efforts have encouraged millions of AAPIs to participate in the US Census and vote in local, state, and federal elections.
+Working closely with a deep network of partners, our organizing and communications efforts have encouraged millions of AAPIs to vote in local, state, and federal elections, and to participate in the US Census.
 The results are clear: AAPIs are determining the outcomes of elections, resulting in our communities being recognized and addressed.

-APIAVote’s approach is unique because of our commitment to developing functional, goal-oriented relationships with organizations who are trusted by our communities.
+APIAVote’s approach is unique because of our commitment to developing functional, goal-oriented relationships with organizations who are trusted by our communities to promote and embed a culture of civic engagement.
 APIAVote and its active ACE network of grassroots partners are trusted not only by their community, but also by funders, elected officials, corporate leaders, and the media for their understanding of and responsiveness to our communities, who are made up of more than 50 ethnicities and speak over 100 different languages and dialects.
 Here is a sample of how our approach creates impact and is building real power:

 In the 2020 election, despite the rise in anti-Asian hate and the COVID epidemic, AAPI voter turnout was record-breaking, increasing their turnout by 49.7% compared to 2016.
-This was due in large part to APIAVote’s national voter engagement strategy that touched nearly 700,000 AAPI households with mailers that reflected their communities, and phone and text banking, and targeted digital ads that connected with voters in the language and dialects that they are most comfortable.
+This was due in large part to APIAVote’s national voter engagement strategy that touched nearly 700,000 AAPI households with mailers that reflected their communities, phone and text banking conversations, and targeted digital ads that connected with voters in the language and dialects that they are most comfortable with.

 For the 2020 Census, APIAVote and its ACE network conducted a major Get Out The Count campaign.
 This campaign explained the importance of the US Census in the languages and dialects that encouraged participation.
 This resulted in the Census showing that the population of Asian Americans is growing by double digits in 49 states and the District of Columbia, and that Pacific Islanders are also growing by double digits in 48 states and District of Columbia.